 There are plenty of unique ways to save money each month that can be both easy and fun, such as the following:

-- Opt for an online streaming service rather than cable or satellite TV
+- Select an online streaming service rather than cable or satellite TV.

 Do you know someone in desperate need of a babysitter?
 Are you from a city where ridesharing is a major form of transportation?
 Do you love to spend your weekends making crafts or perfecting recipes?
 Turn your everyday opportunities into some extra income while you pay off your debts.